Date: 9 Aug 1939

 He added that George Leefe didn't get the fracture at the police station, saying that he probably got it when he fell in the street whilst assisting a man who was obviously the worse for drink.

-The licensee of the Pontefract Castle pub in Chepel Street said that George Leefe, who he knew as a customer, had been laying darts with another man who he ha made the acquaintance of.
+The licensee of the Pontefract Castle pub in Chepel Street said that George Leefe, who he knew as a customer, had been laying darts with another man who he had made the acquaintance of.
 He said that he had come in at about 7.45pm and had been out a few times but finally left at about 10.57pm.
 He said that the other man had two light ales and two whiskies.
-He added that there was no quarrelling and that George Leefe was not the worse for drink, but a little merry, but that he had had to ask the other man to leave.
+He added that there was no quarrelling and that George Leefe was not the worse for drink, but a little merry, but noted that he had had to ask the other man to leave.
 The licensee said that George Leefe and the other man had left together.

 The other man, who said that he had not known George Leefe until that evening said that George Leefe had not been the worse for drink.
 However, he said that he didn't remember whether he had left the pub with George Leefe.